 Shamin Kashem: Transfer Of Equity

-Leasehold Life is very pleased to welcome new guest contributor Shamin Kashem, Solicitor at the award winning Housing and Property Law Partnership.
-Shamen is looking at why flat owners who jointly own their property and who are about to sign a Transfer of Equity (e.g. as a deed of gift, or on separating/divorce, or perhaps due to a remortgage) should seriously consider a lease extension under section 42 of the Leasehold Reform, Housing and Urban Development Act 1993 (the 1993 Act).
+Shamin Kashem is a Solicitor at the award winning Housing and Property Law Partnership.
+For this article he is looking at why flat owners who jointly own their property and who are about to sign a Transfer of Equity (e.g. as a deed of gift, or on separating/divorce, or perhaps due to a remortgage) should seriously consider a lease extension under section 42 of the Leasehold Reform, Housing and Urban Development Act 1993 (the 1993 Act).
 It could save or could lose thousands of pounds!

 Anyone with a long lease who wishes to extend it under section 42 of the 1993 Act must have owned their flat for at least 2 years before they exercise their statutory right.